mportesdev/mportesdev.github.io/_posts/2021-09-07-regex-named-groups-in-python.md

 date:   2021-09-07
 ---

+This is just a quick refresher on the syntax of named groups (also known as named subpatterns) in regular expressions.

-There are the following three alternative notations of [named groups in PCRE][wiki]:
+There are three alternative notations of [named groups in PCRE][wiki]:

 - `(?P<name>...)`
 - `(?<name>...)`